Iraqi Christians in Germany have high hopes for Pope Francis' visit to their old home | DW | 05.03.2021

 "Because of the pandemic, it is difficult to travel from Germany to Iraq.
 So everyone wants to follow the pope's visit on television or YouTube," says Raad Washan Sarah Sharafana, a priest in Berlin.

 He belongs to the Chaldeans, the Iraqi branch of Catholicism.
-For weeks now, when he says Mass in the Catholic Church of the Good Shepherd, the 51-year-old has also been praying for a safe and successful journey by passage for the pope.
+For weeks now, when he celebrates Mass in the Catholic Church of the Good Shepherd, the 51-year-old has also been praying for a safe and successful journey for the pope.

 Never before has the head of the Catholic Church visited Iraq.
 And seldom has one of the pontiff's 32 visits abroad raised as many expectations as the upcoming four-day tour.

 Their route took them through Turkey to Greece, then through Bulgaria and Austria to Munich.
 From there he went north to Hamburg and then to Berlin.
-It was an odyssey through a strange world but Albezo can list the different stations in the space of twenty seconds.
+It was an odyssey through a strange world, but Albezo can list the different stations in the space of 20 seconds.

-2014, the fighters of the so-called "Islamic State" invaded the die Niniveh area, where Albezo and his family lived in the largely Christian town of Bartilla.
-They put many Christians to death and destroyed churches and other monuments.
+In 2014, fighters from the so-called "Islamic State" invaded the die Niniveh area, where Albezo and his family lived in the largely Christian town of Bartilla.
+IS put many Christians to death and destroyed churches and other monuments.

 "Those who did not convert to Islam faced harsh punishment.
 And the risk was too great.
 It could cost you your life," explains Albezo.
 Only about one in five of his extended family remains in Iraq, in various regions.

 Danka does not know anybody who was able to make the trip to Iraq for the pope's visit.
-"Because of Corona," he says.
+"Because of the coronavirus," he says.

 Berlin-based Alen Albezo still has relatives in Iraq.
 Others have no-one left there.